-We love these kebabs for a Covid-safe barbecue: Each skewer is like a pre-portioned meal, and they’re easy to eat while standing and chatting at a distance.
+We love these kebabs for a backyard barbecue: Each skewer is like a pre-portioned meal, and they’re easy to eat while standing and chatting.
 Flimsy paper plates — no more!
-Plus, all those colors look so festive and cheery, perfect for the first socially distant get-togethers of summer, when everyone feels buzzed and bubbly from seeing familiar faces (and perhaps downing a mezcal lemonade or two).
-But we’d also make a tray of these skewers for a laidback weeknight meal around the patio table, and then call it an early night.
+Plus, all those colors look so festive and cheery, perfect for the first get-togethers of summer, when everyone feels buzzed and bubbly from seeing familiar faces (and perhaps downing a mezcal lemonade).
+But we’d also make a tray of these skewers for a laid-back weeknight meal around the patio table, and then call it an early night.

-Our tip: Be sure to slice the pineapple and veggies about 1x2” thick.
+Our tips: Don’t want to fuss with peeling and deveining all that shrimp?
+Our fish mongers will do it for you!
+Also, be sure to slice the pineapple and veggies about 1x2” thick.
 That way, the skewers will lay flat on the grill and everything will cook evenly.

 For the marinated shrimp: